syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 ![default-range-selection-direction-maui-calendar](images/views/default-range-selection-direction.png)

 #### Range Selection Direction - Forward
 If the [RangeSelectionDirection](https://pub.dev/documentation/syncfusion_maui_calendar/latest/calendar/SfCalendar/CalendarRangeSelectionDirection.html) property to `Forward` allows you to select only the dates after the selected range start date and the dates before the range start date is considered as disabled date.
+The start date will not be changed.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}